I'm a Republican. What on Earth Is Wrong With My Party?

 Trump’s most ardent supporters will continue to praise him for ignoring the social mores of political correctness.
 While I resent the stifling of free speech in an increasingly hypersensitive world, Trump is not a brave truth-teller; he’s the figurehead of our nation whose first year in office is most notable for his destructive casual cruelty.

-It is not hypersensitivity to be offended by blatantly racist, misogynistic and war-mongering from a man who refuses to exercise an ounce of self-control.
+It is not hypersensitivity to be offended by blatantly racist, misogynistic and war-mongering statements from a man who refuses to exercise an ounce of self-control.
 Republicans used to believe that individuals were responsible for exercising self-control.
 Why does the Commander-in-Chief get a pass?

 While Trump spoke of “American carnage” in his Inaugural address, Ronald Reagan ended his second one by describing what he called the American sound: “hopeful, big-hearted, idealistic, daring, decent, and fair.”